a-kulkarn/period_graph/README.md

   - the endomorphism algebra, and
   - whether the K3 surface has real multiplication.

+- A compressed archive of all of the periods we have computed, as sage objects.

+- A compressed archive of all of the periods we have computed, readable by magma (using PeriodSuite's loadPeriods function).

 ## Basic useage
 The main exported functionality of this package are the functions